Brokerage Accounts at U.S. Bancorp Advisors

 Margin Service

 Once margin is used, the account will be charged interest according to the broker's margin schedule.
-It is always the broker call rate plus a percentage; that percentage starts at 3% and drops to 1% for a large debit balance.
-The 3% rate applies to loans below $25,000.
+It is always the broker call rate plus a percentage; that percentage now starts at 2.25% and drops to 1.75% for a large average debit balance.
+The 2.25% rate applies to debit balances below $100,000.

 Software

 Self-directed customers can use the U.S. Bank website to manage their accounts, perform security research, and place trades.
-U.S. Bancorp Investments delivers Morningstar reports on stocks and mutual funds.
-Alerts can be set up on securities, and there's a watchlist, too.
-The website has an education center where novices and experienced investors alike can brush up on a variety of topics.
-A virtual chat bot appears at the top of the site, and there are all sorts of other self-help tools, such as a branch and ATM locator.
+U.S. Bancorp Advisors provides research tools, market news, investing insights, alerts, watchlists, screeners, and educational resources.
+A virtual chat bot appears at the top of the site, and there are other self-help tools, such as a branch and ATM locator.

 There are no advanced trading tools at U.S. Bancorp, such as a web-browser platform or desktop program.